Plugable USB 3.1 Gen 2 Tool-free NVMe Enclosure

-- High Speed—Connect your NVMe SSD to a USB-C (Gen 2) or Thunderbolt 3 port at USB 3.1 Gen 2 10Gbps speeds.
-Capable of performance over 800MB/s read/write when using high performance NVMe media.
-Includes both USB Type-C and USB 3.0 (Type-A) cables
+Super Speed—Connect your NVMe SSD to a USB-C, USB4, Thunderbolt 3, or Thunderbolt 4 port, at USB 3.1 Gen 2 10Gbps speeds.
+Capable of performance over 900MB/s read and write with many popular NVMe SSDs.
+Includes both USB Type-C and USB data cables

-- Tool-Free Design—The world's first tool-less NVMe enclosure allows quick and easy installation of your M.2 NVMe SSDs.
-Compact and portable, this M.2 enclosure has a sleek black anodized aluminum with extruded fins to aid heat dissipation
+Tool-Free Design—The world's first tool-less NVMe enclosure allows quick and easy installation of your M.2 NVMe SSDs.
+Compact and portable with removable cable, this M.2 SSD Enclosure is with you when you need it.
+Features a sleek black design, aluminum heatsink with low-profile cooling fins

 NVMe SSD Compatibility

-- New NVMe SSDs are not partitioned and will need to be both partitioned and formatted when first connected to the computer before they will be recognized in Windows Explorer or macOS Finder
+New NVMe SSDs do not come partitioned or formatted and will require manual partitioning and formatting before the file system will be available in Windows File Explorer or macOS Finder.

 System Requirements and Compatibility